secretstartups/handbook/people-group/learning-and-development/building-trust/index.html.md

 ## Introduction

 Trust is the cornerstone of how we operate at GitLab.
 We trust team members to [do the right thing instead of having rigid rules](/handbook/values/#measure-results-not-hours/).
 Working remotely can be isolating for team members if Managers do not take the necessary steps to build trust and social cohesion amongst their teams.
-Trust at Gitlab [increases results](/handbook/people-group/guidance-on-feedback/) and [efficiency](/handbook/values/#efficiency/).
+Trust at GitLab [increases results](/handbook/people-group/guidance-on-feedback/) and [efficiency](/handbook/values/#efficiency/).
 Building trust takes time and energy.
+We resort to [informal communication](/company/culture/all-remote/informal-communication/) to build trust but there are additional strategies people leaders and team members can implement on their teams.
+Working remotely can be isolating for some and it can take longer to get to know people than collocated office settings.

-On this page, we’ve outlined a few strategies Managers and Individual Contributors can apply to build trust amongst their teams.
+On this page, we’ve outlined additional strategies people leaders and team members can apply to build trust amongst their teams.

 ## Strategies to Build Trust